Feds Are So Worried Ghislaine Maxwell Might Kill Herself That They Gave Her Paper Clothes, ‘AP’ Reports

-Federal officials are so concerned that Jeffrey Epstein’s ex-girlfriend and confidant Ghislaine Maxwell might try to follow in her former lover’s footsteps and take her own life that they’ve been forced to take special measures.
-Authorities have given her paper clothing and have taken away the so-called “madam’s” other clothing and bedsheets in order to protect her, AP News reports.
+Federal officials are so concerned that Jeffrey Epstein’s ex-girlfriend and confidant Ghislaine Maxwell might try to take her own life that they’ve been forced to take special measures.
+Authorities have given her paper clothing and have taken away the so-called madam’s other clothing and bedsheets in order to protect her, AP News reports.

 Maxwell is currently being held at the federal Metropolitan Detention Center in Brooklyn, where conditions are reportedly difficult.
-She is charged with abusing at exploiting minors in cooperation with Epstein, who killed himself last August while in his jail cell at the Metropolitan Correctional Center in Manhattan.
+She is charged with abusing and exploiting minors in cooperation with Epstein, who killed himself last August while in his jail cell at the Metropolitan Correctional Center in Manhattan.
 Maxwell is said to have arranged and contributed to Epstein’s abuse of minor girls from 1994 to 1997.

-Epstein was being held on charges related to sex-trafficking, including abusing minors before taking his own life at the age of 66.
+Epstein was being held on charges related to sex-trafficking, including abusing minors, before taking his own life at the age of 66.
 Epstein’s death raised concerns after he was able to take his own life despite having guards stationed outside of his cell.

-Maxwell has also been given extra security outside of her cell in order to protect her from other inmates who might seek to harm her, and to protect her from herself.
+According to the report, Maxwell has also been given extra security outside of her cell in order to protect her from other inmates who might seek to harm her, and to protect her from herself.
 She was also given a cellmate so that she always has someone present with her while she awaits trial.

 The disgraced socialite was arrested in New Hampshire where she was hiding out in her million-dollar estate until last Thursday.